Taming the Monster Every Context: Complexity Measure and Unified Framework for Offline-Oracle Efficient Contextual Bandits: Proofs for Section Part 1: Regret Analysis for

 \begin{lemma} For any $m \geq 2$ and any $\lambda$ in $\Delta(\Acal)$,

 \end{lemma} \begin{proof} We first show Eq.~\eqref{eqn:reg-hreg-general}:

 Eq.~\eqref{eqn:hreg-reg-general} follows from a similar calculation, as we detail below:

-\end{proof} Therefore, we obtain the concentration between the true regret and the estimated regret in a per context manner.
-Next, we are ready to present an important intermediate result (Lemma~\ref{lemma:regret-bound-per-epoch}) that controls the true regret at each time step by the exploration difficulty DOEC and the regression estimation loss $\WL$ in each epoch $m$ for each context $x$.
+\end{proof} We have obtained concentration between the true regret and the estimated regret in a per context manner.
+Next, we are ready to present an important intermediate lemma that controls the true regret at each time step in each epoch $m$ for each context $x$.

 \begin{lemma}[$\Lambda$-Regret Bound per Context for \generalfalcon in Each Epoch] For any $\delta \in (0, 1)$, with probability at least $1 - \delta$, for all $x \in \Xcal$, $m \in [2, T]$, we have that